|Photo by MindOnFire

 These are dollar savings to a department which will

 pay for an efficiently run mental health program.
 These savings are not accomplished by focusing on "suicide signs and symptoms"

 and training officers to "watch their buddies."
 Experience shows this doesn't work.
 They need to be watching themselves!

-in which we suggest an officer visit a licensed therapist once a year for at least one visit as a “checkup,” in
+process in which we suggest an officer visit a licensed therapist once a year for at least one visit as a “checkup,”

 The most critical component of the mental health check program is that it be voluntary and that confidentiality